PyFilesystem/pyfilesystem2/docs/source/guide.rst

 Notice that the parameter to ``listdir`` is a single forward slash, indicating that we want to list the *root* of the filesystem.
 This is because from the point of view of ``home_fs``, the root is the directory we used to construct the ``OSFS``.

-Also note that it is a forward slash, even on windows.
+Also note that it is a forward slash, even on Windows.
 This is because FS paths are in a consistent format regardless of the platform.
 Details such as the separator and encoding are abstracted away.
 See :ref:`paths` for details.

 Other filesystems interfaces may have other requirements for their constructor.
 For instance, here is how you would open a FTP filesystem::